PaddlePaddle/docs/docs/install/pip/windows-pip_en.md

 * Please confirm that the Python where you need to install PaddlePaddle is your expected location, because your computer may have multiple Python.
 Depending on the environment, you may need to replace Python in all command lines in the instructions with specific Python path.

-* The above commands install the `avx` package by default.
+* The above commands install the `avx` and `mkl` package by default.
+Paddle no longer supports `noavx` package.
 To determine whether your machine supports `avx`, you can install the [CPU-Z](https://www.cpuid.com/softwares/cpu-z.html) tool to view the "processor-instruction set".

 * If you want to install the Paddle package with `avx` and `openblas`, you can use the following command to download the wheel package to the local, and then use `python -m pip install [name].whl` to install locally ([name] is the name of the wheel package):